Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 First aid for poisoning

-3. Take sorbents - Smektu, activated carbon.
+3. Take sorbents - Smecta, activated carbon.

-Find out more about emergency care.
+Find out more about how emergency care works.

 Video